GiovanniCiampi/confidence_interval_estimator_ML/README.md

 >>> test_accuracies = cie.get_accuracy_on_samples(get_classifier_instance, X, y, n_iterations=100, sample_ratio=1,
                              train_ratio=0.8, random_seed=None, sample_with_replacement=True, verbose=False)

->>> cie.nonparametric_confidence_interval(accs, .9)
+>>> cie.nonparametric_confidence_interval(test_accuracies, confidence_level=.9)
- From the given data, with 90.0% confidence the accuracy of the model is in 0.959 +/-4.05.
+ From the given data, with 90.0% confidence the accuracy of the model is in 0.959 +/-0.045.
  (0.9595, 0.04050000000000009)
 ```

 # Further Details
-You can find further details on the usage of the tool in the code documentation or in the examples provided in the Notebook.ipynb file.
-If you need help, please don't hesitate to open a github issue or getting in touch.
+You can find further details on the usage of the tool in the code documentation or in the examples provided in the colab notebook.
+If you need help, please don't hesitate to open a github issue or contact me.